Help

 2.Find Plants

 Your Native Plants.
-These are the plants that are native to the square mile in which your address is located, and
+These are the plants that are native to the square mile in which your address is located.

 Your Drought Tolerant Plants.
-These plants tolerate the minimum and maximum temperatures of your location, and once established, should survive entirely on normal rainfall, and
+These “Low Water” plants tolerate the minimum and maximum temperatures of your location, and once established, should survive entirely on normal rainfall.

 From the search page, you can also filter each of these categories by detailed plant characteristics (i.e., plant type, size, flower color, flowering season, common use, etc.).
-Click on Show Results to see all matching plants.
-Click on the dropdown arrow next to your address filter to see the high temp, cold temp, precipitation and elevation of the address).
+Click on Matching Plants to see all plants that match your criteria.
+Click on the map location point which represents your address to see the high temp, cold temp, precipitation and elevation of the address).

 Plant results are shown in thumbnail grids of 100 plant thumbnails per page.
 Use the options in the thumbnail results page to sort by popularity, common name or scientific name.